The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 A fundamental concept in survival analysis is the survival function which is the fraction of a population that survives longer than a given duration.
 As a first example, we’ll compute a survival function for the lifespans of light bulbs.

-We’ll use data from an experiment conducted in 2007 – researchers installed 50 new light bulbs and left them on continuously.
-Checking on the bulbs every 12 hours, they recorded the lifespan of all 50 bulbs.
+We’ll use data from an experiment conducted in 2007.
+Researchers installed 50 new light bulbs and left them on continuously.
+They checked on the bulbs every 12 hours and recorded the lifespan of any that expired – and ran the experiment until all 50 bulbs expired.
 Instructions for downloading the data are in the notebook for this chapter.

 The following cell downloads the data, which is documented here.